[Updated June 2020]

 Top things to do in Graskop:

-- The Graskop Gorge Lift – This lift will drop you 51 metres into the lush forest at a cost of R175 for adults and R120 for children.
-Once down in the forest, a beautifully set out 500 metre long boardwalk will guide you below the trees along the Mitsi River.
+- The Graskop Gorge Lift – This lift will drop you 51 metres into the lush forest.
+Once down in the forest, a beautifully set out 500-metre-long boardwalk will guide you below the trees along the Mitsi River.

-- The Big Swing – If you’re not a fan of bungee or skydiving but still consider yourself an adrenaline junky, then the 68 metre high free fall drop at the big swing might be the perfect activity for you.
+- The Big Swing – If you’re not a fan of bungee or skydiving but still consider yourself an adrenaline junky, then the 68-metre high free-fall drop at the big swing might be the perfect activity for you.
 The scenery is very beautiful, you swing into a green valley.
-A single jump costs R350 per person and zip-lining is R120 per person.
 The staff is friendly, well trained and help you to put on the safety harness along with the safety ropes.

 - Harries Pancakes – Whether your taste is for savoury or sweet you won’t be disappointed when dining out at Harries Pancakes.
 This is a great restaurant with a very unique menu, with savoury and exotic fillings.

 No trip to Mpumalanga is complete without a visit to South Africa’s most prestigious National Park.
 Delivering the finest game viewing in the world, it’s not unusual to see all of the big five in one day.
 The Kruger is ideal because of its excellent infrastructure, good travel network and professional guides.
-For South African Citizens and residents, entrance is R95 per person.
+For South African citizens and residents, the daily entrance fee is R100 per adult, R50 per child.

 For budget-conscious travellers, be sure to take your own self-drive safari as a full-service safari can be expensive.
 Driving yourself is amazing, allowing you the chance to have one-on-one encounters with animals.
 Please remember to travel slowly.